 Step #2: Flea Comb youth dog

-Ensure to put adequate pressure on the flea comb to smoothly touch the dog’s skin.
+Ensure to put adequate pressure on the flea comb to touch the dog’s skin smoothly.
 Check if the flea comb has picked some adult fleas or ‘flea dirt’ (flea droppings or fleas).
 Drown any fleas that you catch using soapy water.

 Flea droppings are mainly comma-shaped, and when placed on the wet kitchen paper, they leave a red ring, signifying blood from the flea.
 But First: Video Courtesy of Banfield Pet Hospital